Updates on LOTT construction projects

 Upcoming – Disinfection System Upgrades

 One of the next big projects at the Budd Inlet Treatment Plant is an upgrade of the ultraviolet (UV) light disinfection system.
 LOTT uses UV light in the final stage of wastewater treatment to disinfect the water prior to discharge into Budd Inlet.
 UV light works to render bacteria harmless.
 To ensure that wastewater treatment continues uninterrupted, this project will require setting up a temporary disinfection system while the new system is constructed.
-Project design is getting started and construction is scheduled to begin in 2019.
+Project design is underway and construction is scheduled to begin in 2019.

 Recently Completed – Sludge Dewatering System Upgrade